 - The NPS was created on August 25, 1916 by President Woodrow Wilson.

-- In 2014, more than 290 million people visited the National Parks.
+- More than 300 million people visit the National Parks each year.

 - The largest living things in the world are in National Parks—Sequoia trees and the largest land carnivore, Alaskan brown bears.